-Over time, as the addiction strengthens, the enabling partner begins to consider the addiction the focus of his/her life.
+Over time, as the addiction strengthens, the enabling partner begins to consider the addiction the focus of his or her life, also.
 As an article in the American Journal of Family Therapy puts it, this focus can put the family in a vicious circle.
-The spouse attempts to control the addict’s behavior, but the addict responds by intensifying the substance abuse in order to assert his/her independence.
+The spouse attempts to control the addict’s behavior, but the addict responds by intensifying the substance abuse in order to assert his or her independence.
 These behaviors can be quite difficult to correct without help, as the family is now fully focused only on the addiction.

 Some enabling takes place in the mind.
 A person who enables may justify the addiction with statements such as, “His job is hard, and so it’s no wonder he drinks!”
 Enablers may also think of terrible, horrible consequences that could befall an addict and then justify enabling with statements such as, “I couldn’t let that happen!”
 Enablers may also tell themselves that it’s better to be in a relationship, even if it’s dysfunctional, instead of being alone.

-Enablers may also become quite controlling, cancelling plans, keeping track of all money, taking over all household responsibilities and otherwise completely infantilizing the addict.
+Enablers may also become quite controlling.
+They may build a habit of cancelling plans on behalf of their loved one, keeping track of all money, taking over all household responsibilities and otherwise completely infantilizing the addict.
 This may keep the addict from engaging in destructive behaviors at first, but it also frees up a significant amount of the addict’s time.
 That free time might be used to nurture the addiction.

-If an addict agrees to get treatment for addiction, the enabling behavior may not magically disappear.
-In fact, the enabling behaviors may persist even when the addiction is gone.
+If an addicted person agrees to get treatment for addiction, the enabling behavior may not magically disappear.
+In fact, enabling behaviors may persist even when the addiction is gone.
 Enabling partners may: